 Now I know the secret.
 And it’s obvious once you know it.

 I don’t even like cornstarch.
 Almost never use it.
 Makes me think of gloppy bad Chinese takeout.
 And too much much of it will kill this soup.
 But a little bit.
-That is magic.
+Magic.

 Homemade never goes out of style.
 This is real comfort food.
 Reach down inside and give you hug.

-When you make chicken noodle soup from scratch make a lot.
+When you make homemade chicken noodle soup make a lot.
 Plan for leftovers.
 Enough to share.
 You will understand why when you taste it…

 chicken noodle soup from scratch